Authenticating users with OIDC

 Identifying your web application

-In the Microsegmentation section of the Prisma Cloud web interface, navigate to the namespace of the processing unit that represents the web application.
+In the Network Security section of the Prisma Cloud web interface, navigate to the namespace of the processing unit that represents the web application.
 Take a few moments to review its metadata.
 Determine the tag that you’d like to use to identify it.

 PU_TAGenvironment variable containing the Microsegmentation tag that identifies the web application.
-An example follows.
+In the following example, we use the tag we used in the Hipster Shop tutorial.

 Allowing the web application to initiate connections with the identity provider